NicolaiJessica/TrasncriptomeAnalysis/README.md

 # Preparing your data
 ## Data set
 This pipeline can be run by using publicly available transcriptomes as well as self-generated ones.
 Publicly available transcriptomes can be analyzed downloading the .fastq files from databases like NCBI.
 You must have one .fastq file per transcriptome for single-end sequencing data and two files for paired-end.
 For paired-end sequencing data that only consists of one single .fastq file containing both the forward and reverse reads you need to split your .fastq file.
-Detailed instruction for how to download pubically available transcriptomes and how to split them can be found e.g. on the NCBI website.
+Detailed instruction for how to download publicly available transcriptomes and how to split them can be found e.g. on the NCBI website.

 ## Trimmomatic - trimming the transcriptomes
 To remove low-quality reads and adapter sequences from the transcriptomes (.fastq) we used Trimmomatic with standard parameters (Bolger et al., 2014).